RayBDev/natours/README.md

 1.  **Install the Gatsby CLI.**

-    The Gatsby CLI helps you create new sites using Gatsby starters (like this one!)
+    Install the Gatsby CLI to work with this project.

     ```sh
     # install the Gatsby CLI globally